Kotochleb/Quadruped-simulation/README.md

 # Quadruped robot simulation in Matlab

 This is simulation of quadruped robot made in Matlab using Simulink library Simscape Multibody.
-Simulation was made for project "Człap człap" of student's scientific group [KN Integra](http://www.integra.agh.edu.pl/) at AGH University of Science and Technology.

 Blocks in Simulink inherit parameters from objects defined in `quadruped_sim_param.mlx` to make it easier to modify and duplicate Simulink modified blocks.